Ani Hovsepyan

 Ani Hovsepyan (born 19 March 1998) is an Armenian boxer.
-She became the first female European Amateur Boxing champion from her country when she won the gold medal in the 70kg division at the 2022 championships.
+She became the first female European Amateur Boxing champion from her country when she won the gold medal in the 70 kg division at the 2022 championships.
 Hovsepyan also won a bronze medal in the same category at the 2024 edition.
 In August 2025, she announced she was turning professional.